ntampellini/generality_optimization_campaign_dataset/README.md

 # generality_optimization_campaign_dataset
-Repository for the .xyz structural files for the "Generality-oriented optimization in asymmetric catalysis: experi-mental approach and computational analysis of a successful campaign" (manuscript in preparation).
+Repository for the .xyz structural files for the "Experimental Lineage and Computational Analysis of a General Aminoxyl-based Oxidation Catalyst: Generality from Substrate-Specific Interactions" (manuscript in preparation).